DeuxHuitHuit/framework.js/README.md

 Deux Huit Huit javascript framework allowing to load and change page with ajax request with simplicity.

-The framework use jQuery and extends some functionnality.
+The framework use jQuery and extends some functionality.

 Global.js :

-Add some flag value on the jquery object to detect de browser used
+Add some flag value on the jquery object to detect the browser used

 $.unsupported : true if it's MSIE less than version 9